xaCheng1996/Code-for-GAME/README.md

 If a sentence has multiple relations, it will appear multiple times.
 This preprocessing method is mainly for the convenience of training, you can also customize the preprocessing (by modifying the file in /GCN_RE/utils).

 Because TACRED is not a fully public dataset (access fee is required), we will not upload pre-processed TACRED dataset.
-While we will upload the pre-processing results of NYT soon.
+While we will upload the pre-processing results of NYT.

 ```
 Scripts for training and testing: